What we do

 On Wednesday and Thursday morning, research works were presented by:

-The first half-day was dedicated to the presentation of the actions carried out during the first year of the COSMO-ART project.
-A specific time was dedicated to the new IRN RAHMSA project, a research project aiming to organise workshops on different aspects of rock art over the next five years.
-An update was given on the work of the Honours and Masters students, which is scheduled to start in spring 2023.
+The first half-day was dedicated to the presentation of the activities carried out during the first year of the COSMO-ART project.
+A special time was allocated to the new IRN RAHMSA project, a research project that aims to organise workshops on different aspects of rock art over the next five years.
+An update was also given on the work of the Honours and Masters students, who will start in spring 2023.
 Anaïs Empereur-Buisson presented her Master 2 project on the state of conservation of the Wonderwerk Cave paintings, and Hugo Quemin his Master 2 project on heritage logics in the Erongo massif.
 Lourenço Pinto also presented the lines of work that had been selected for several Honours projects by students at the Heritage Studies Department of the University of Sol Plaatje.

 Following the reflections of the team on heritage values, Wednesday morning was devoted to this point.
-On the basis of the meeting held at the beginning of January, Mélanie Duval, Loïc Jeanson and Julien Monney delivered several elements that allows the exchanges to continue in a critical and structured manner, with the prefiguration of a first collective methodological article.
-The afternoon was reserved for the more detailed organisation of the two upcoming joint fieldworks for 2022, with the March/April joint fieldwork in the Erongo Massif (Namibia), and the June/July fieldwork in Kimberley (South Africa).
+On the basis of the meeting held at the beginning of January, Mélanie Duval, Loïc Jeanson and Julien Monney presented several points that allows the exchanges to continue in a critical and structured manner, with the prefiguration of a first collective methodological article.
+The afternoon was reserved for the more detailed organisation of the two upcoming joint fieldworks for 2023, with the March/April joint fieldwork in the Erongo Massif (Namibia), and the June/July fieldwork in Kimberley (South Africa).

 Seminar 'values'